Skip to contents

 trees

 Draw a dendrogram for rows (left) and columns (top).
-You can supply a list or logical vector of length two to control the row tree and column tree separately, for example trees = c(rows = T, cols = F), or simply trees = c(T, F).
+You can supply a list or logical vector of length two to control the row tree and column tree separately, for example trees = c(rows = TRUE, cols = FALSE), or simply trees = c(TRUE, FALSE).
 Other valid options are "rows", "cols", "both", "left", "top", and "none".
 Default: TRUE

 clust